-In Myanmar (formerly Burma), HI advances the rights of casualties of mines and explosive remnants of war and people with disabilities, and promotes their inclusion in local communities.
+In Myanmar (formerly Burma), Humanity & Inclusion advances the rights of casualties of mines and explosive remnants of war and people with disabilities, and promotes their inclusion in local communities.

 Actions in process